reuniware/Metrader5_EA/March_2023_Work/readme.md

 You can ask for lines on an upper timeframe (eg. 1W) and then switch to a lower timeframe, and then you will see the 1W levels on the lower timeframe.

 When you ask for lines, then just after use the up arrow to filter them.
+That will increase the "n consecutive identical values" parameter.